-In the ordinary course of our business, from time to time we enter into agreements with Total or its affiliates in connection with certain of our international project co-development initiatives, whereby SunPower and Total split the associated costs evenly.
-In fiscal 2016, such total project co-development costs were approximately \$3.4 million.
+In the ordinary course of our business, from time to time we enter into agreements with Total or its affiliates in connection with certain of our international project co-development initiatives, whereby SunPower and Total split the associated costs.
+In fiscal 2017, such total project co-development costs were approximately \$1.0 million.
+During the fourth quarter of fiscal 2017, we sold our remaining noncontrolling interests in a co-development project entity to Total, for which we received payment from Total in the amount of \$6.0 million.

-During fiscal 2016, in connection with a co-development project between us and Total, we made a \$7.0 million payment to Total in exchange for Total's ownership interest in the co-development project.
+During the first quarter of fiscal 2017, in connection with a co-development project between us and Total, Total made a \$0.5 million payment to us in exchange for our ownership interest in the co-development project.